aki2o/emacs-date-field/README.md

 -   `k` , `p` &#x2026; down active column value.
 -   `h` , `b` &#x2026; select left column.
 -   `l` , `f` &#x2026; select right column.

+### Getting/Setting Value

+This widget value returns/accepts the format like "yyyy/mm/dd" depends on separator.
+Also, A year/month/day property returns a number of that by `widget-get`.

 # Tested On